Some people think marriage to a Canadian citizen will be their ticket to Canada.

 Sponsors: Do not be tempted by offers of money or other rewards to marry a person just so he or she can immigrate to Canada.
 If you do this, you may face serious criminal charges.
 You will also still have to meet the terms of the sponsorship.

 Do not feel you must help somebody by being part of a marriage of convenience, no matter what the reason.
 It is not worth the risks.

 Visa applicants: Do not get involved in a false marriage.
-CIC will refuse your visa and may ban you from travel to Canada for two years.
-This will stay on your CIC record forever.
+We will refuse your visa and may ban you from travel to Canada for two years.
+This will stay on your IRCC record forever.

 - take legal action against you and

 - What happens if I owe IRCC money?
 Will you call to ask for unpaid fees?

 - Will you ask me for personal information over the phone?

 - Do you accept prepaid credit cards, Western Union, or Money Gram to pay my fees?

 - If I have not paid fees, will you have me arrested or deported?

 - I received threats from someone who says they are from the immigration department.
 Is it a scam?